theosanderson/armadillin/README.md

 armadillin sequences.fasta.xz > output.tsv
 ```

-If you have sequences already aligned to the reference you can make inference much faster with
+If you have sequences already aligned to the reference you can make inference much faster using the `--seqs_are_aligned` parameter:

 ```
 wget https://data.nextstrain.org/files/ncov/open/global/aligned.fasta.xz